 After more than fifteen years at Reedy Island Rear Range Lighthouse, Keeper Kimmey’s wife Annie awoke around 5:30 a.m. on January 12, 1927 to prepare breakfast.
 Kimmey told his wife to let him rest a while before going downstairs, and he then passed away in her arms.
 Ten months before Kimmey died, the family doctor had diagnosed him with “hyperstrophe” of the heart, and it was the doctor’s opinion that “going up and down long flights of steps at the lighthouse” had contributed to his death.

 In 1951, the function of the front range lighthouse was replaced by an automated light on a steel tower, and by the end of that decade all the buildings at the station were gone.
 When the rear range light was automated, the associated buildings were sold into private hands.
 Although the dwelling was inhabited, it and the other buildings did not receive proper upkeep, and over time their condition slowly deteriorated.
 On the evening of April 6, 2002, a fire destroyed the dwelling and caused significant damage to the oil house.
-Today, only the station’s old wooden barn remains standing next to the active lighthouse.
+The station’s old wooden barn remained standing next to the active lighthouse for a few more years, but neglect finally tooks its toll on the barn, and it collapsed under a heavy load of snow.
+The crumbling piers supporting the tower were repaired around 2019, which should keep the lighthouse standing for years to come.